 The mountain town also has a lively music scene at the Monte Vista and Weatherford hotels, and the Museum Club roadhouse on Route 66 in East Flagstaff.
 The Zoo, as it is known, started as a taxidermy museum in 1931.
 It has been serving up cold beer and honky tonk music since 1936.

-Northern Arizona University has about 20,000 students who keep things lively in town with an annual homecoming parade that showcases the giant logging wheels once used by lumberjacks to move ponderosa pines from the forest to local sawmills.
+Northern Arizona University has about 30,000 students who keep things lively in town.
+There's an annual homecoming parade showcasing the giant logging wheels once used by lumberjacks to move ponderosa pines from the forest to sawmills.
+The town's population is nearly 74,000, up 7 percent since 2010.

 Weatherford Hotel and the Monte Vista Hotel are hubs of downtown with rooms, restaurants and music.
 We also like the Motel DuBeau just south of the tracks at Beaver Street.